Program overview

 Our dietetic internship program will accept students who either:

-2. Have their DPD and are interested in obtaining their graduate degree and completing the internship concurrently.
+- Have their DPD and are interested in obtaining their graduate degree and completing the internship concurrently.
 We are affiliated with the University of Wisconsin-Madison.
-The University of Wisconsin-Madison offers a graduate degree in clinical nutrition.
-We are affiliated with UW-Madison because their program is complementary to ours.
-Once you match to our internship, you then apply to the University of Wisconsin-Madison’s graduate school.
+The University of Wisconsin-Madison offers a graduate degree in clinical nutrition, which is complementary to our program.
+Once a student accepts a spot in our internship, they then apply to the University of Wisconsin-Madison’s graduate school.
 Coursework will begin the summer prior to the start of the internship.
 The internship will start in September.

 See UW-Madison’s M.S. in Clinical Nutrition course requirements and prerequisites.